St Swithun’s Catholic Primary School

 |Background and barriers to future attainment and progress|

-· the end of KS2 data suggested there was no significant gap between PP and non-PP pupils, except in mathematics.
-IN 2017, the cohort of 7 pupils performed well.
-Progress data were similar for both groups.
+· the end of KS2 data suggested there was no significant gap between PP and non-PP pupils.
+In 2019, the cohort of 6 pupils performed well.
+Progress data was unavailable at the time of writing, but is not expected to show significant differences between the PP and non-PP cohorts.

-· in the Y1 phonics test there was a significant difference between PP and all pupils; only 60% of the group of 10 PP achieved the standard compared with 84% of all pupils.
-In 2017, there was no difference between the groups
+· in the Y1 phonics test there was a difference between PP and all pupils; 67% of the group of 9 PP achieved the standard compared with 89% of all pupils

-There is no simple way to improve outcomes for disadvantaged pupils; each cohort and each pupil is unique in the barriers they present.
-However, there are a number of typical barriers that pupils may present and can lead to underachievement that needs to be considered:
+There is no simple way to improve outcomes for disdavantaged pupils; each cohort and each pupil is unique in the barriers they present.
+However, there are a number of typical barriers that pupils may present and can lead to underachievement that need to be considered:

 · Lack of routine which can lead to poor attendance and punctuality, incomplete or poor quality homework and limited experiences